divikjuneja17/30-Days-Of-JavaScript/02_Day_Data_types/02_day_data_types.md

 ### Non-Primitive Data Types

 *Non-primitive* data types are modifiable or mutable.
 We can modify the value of non-primitive data types after it gets created.
 Let us see by creating an array.
 An array is a list of data values in a square bracket.
 Arrays can contain the same or different data types.
 Array values are referenced by their index.
-In JavaScript array index starts at zero.
-I.e., the first element of an array is found at index zero, the second element at index one, and the third element at index two, etc.
+In JavaScript array index starts at zero. i.e., the first element of an array is found at index zero, the second element at index one, and the third element at index two, etc.

 ```js
 let nums = [1, 2, 3]